chaoss/wg-value/metrics/social-currency-metric-system.md

 ## Implementation

+The SCMS requires the collection of community comments (communication traces), the definition of a codex, and the on-going review of the communication traces.

 Set up a Data Collection Platform of your choice as described in the “Tools” section below.
 Ensure it has a minimum of 4 dimensions and 3 communication channels.
 Once it is set up, the following method is used to collect, analyze, and interpret results: